 California Standards Test (CST) Results

-The following CST subject areas are displayed on the School Quality Snapshot report from the most recent five years of testing (2008–09 through 2012–13):
+The CST Science results are displayed on the School Quality Snapshot report from the most recent five years of testing (2009–10 through 2013–14).

-The formula for the percentage of students scoring proficient or above in a subject area of the CST is the total number of students scoring proficient or advanced in all grade levels on a subject area of the CST divided by the total number of students tested in all grade levels on that same subject area on the CST.
+The formula for the percentage of students scoring proficient or above on the Science CSTs is the total number of students scoring proficient or advanced in all grade levels divided by the total number of students tested in grades 5, 8, and 10.

-More information about the CSTs can be found on the CDE STAR Web page.
+More information about the Science CSTs can be found on the CDE California Assessment of Student Performance and Progress (CAASPP) System Web page.

 Percentage of English Learners (ELs) Making Progress in Learning English